hanschristian2710/CritterMaps/ReadMe.md

 <img src='http://i.imgur.com/NjvQagI.gif' title='Dice Guessing' width='' alt='Video Walkthrough' />

-The number on the right is showing, how many object/animals left on the map.<return>
+The number on the right is showing, how many object/animals left on the map.

-The object and animal is shown in a single word: <return>
+The object and animal is shown in a single word:
-1. L = Lion <return>
+1. L = Lion
 2. T = Tiger
 3. W = Wolf
 4. B = Bear